What You Need to Know to Shield Your Business from Ransomware

 Watch: Best Practices to Protect Against Ransomware

-Ransomware is a type of malware designed to block access to a computer system until a sum of money in the form of untraceable Bitcoin is paid.
-It does this by encrypting a victim’s files until they have made the payment demanded by the attacker.
+Ransomware is a malware designed to block access to a computer system until a sum of money in the form of untraceable Bitcoin is paid.
+It encrypts a victim’s files until they have made the payment the attacker demands.

-Ransomware can be delivered via multiple vectors, the majority of which utilize email.
+Ransomware can be delivered via multiple vectors, most of which utilize email.
 Phishing is one of the most common methods of delivery.
-When a user downloads a malicious attachment within a phishing email which contains ransomware, all of the user’s files are encrypted and made inaccessible until the ransom specified in a message presented to the user is paid.
+When a user downloads a malicious attachment within a phishing email that contains ransomware, all of the user’s files are encrypted and made inaccessible until the ransom specified in a message presented to the user is paid.

-In the case of a specific variation of ransomware referred to as “leakware” or “doxware”, a criminal threatens to publicize sensitive information on the victim’s hard drive unless ransom is paid.
-However, obtaining such information is difficult and usually requires a significant amount of time and effort.
+In the case of a specific variation of ransomware called “leak is” or “doxware,” a criminal threatens to publicize sensitive information on the victim’s hard drive unless a ransom is paid.
+However, obtaining such information is complex and usually requires significant time and effort.
 As a result, encryption ransomware accounts for the majority of campaigns.

-While ransomware is a serious threat to all businesses and organizations, some entities are at heightened risk of suffering an attack.
-For instance, medical facilities or government agencies are often targeted in ransomware campaigns because they tend to pay ransom quickly due to the fact that they need immediate access to their files.
-Over the past year, approximately 2,400 ransomware attacks have hit corporate, local and federal offices.
+While ransomware is a severe threat to all businesses and organizations, some entities are at heightened risk of suffering an attack.
+For instance, ransomware campaigns often target medical facilities or government agencies.
+After all, they tend to pay the ransom quickly because they need immediate access to their files.
+Over the past year, approximately 2,400 ransomware attacks have hit corporate, local, and federal offices.

-Small- to medium-sized businesses (SMBS) are also highly attractive targets among ransomware operators because attackers know that these companies often have smaller security teams and tend to invest less in cyber defense.
+Small- to medium-sized businesses (SMBS) are also desirable targets among ransomware operators because attackers know that these companies often have smaller security teams and tend to invest less in cyber defense.
 Eighty-five percent of MSPs report ransomware as a common threat to SMBs, and 29% of small businesses have experience with ransomware - making them more likely to be unprepared for this threat.
-Data reveals that the majority of small businesses are not able to recover from an attack, and 60% of small companies go out of business within six months of getting hit with ransomware.
+Data reveals that most small businesses cannot recover from an attack, and 60% of small companies go out of business within six months of getting hit with ransomware.

 Common Types of Ransomware

-- WannaCry: The most well-known ransomware variant around the globe, this cryptoworm has infected nearly 125,000 organizations in over 150 different countries.
+- WannaCry: The most well-known ransomware variant globally, this crypto worm has infected nearly 125,000 organizations in over 150 countries.

-- Petya: This ransomware variant, which arrives in an email disguised as a job applicant’s resume, began spreading in March of 2016.
-If a user clicks on a malicious file within this email, his or her computer is rebooted and the user’s files become unreachable until ransom is paid.
-Petya encrypts .exe files, which interferes with victims’ ability to pay ransom in some cases.
+- Petya: This ransomware variant, which arrives in an email disguised as a job applicant’s resume, began spreading in March 2016.
+If a user clicks on a malicious file within this email, their computer is rebooted, and the user’s files become unreachable until a ransom is paid.
+Petya encrypts .exe files, which sometimes interferes with victims’ ability to pay ransom.

 - NotPetya: Similar to Petya, NotPetya encrypts a victim’s master file table and requests a Bitcoin ransom to restore access to these files.
-However, NotPetya is different, and more dangerous, than Petya in multiple ways.
-NotPetya spreads on its own, encrypts everything on a victim’s computer and technically is not ransomware.
-In the process of encrypting a user’s data, NotPetya damages it beyond repair.
+However, NotPetya is different and more dangerous than Petya in multiple ways.
+NotPetya spreads on its own, encrypts everything on a victim’s computer, and technically is not ransomware.
+In encrypting a user’s data, NotPetya damages it beyond repair.
 In 2017, a devastating NotPetya outbreak cost FedEx $300 million in lost business and cleanup costs.

 - Bad Rabbit: This strain of ransomware typically spreads through a fake Adobe Flash update on compromised websites.
 It has infected organizations across Russia and Eastern Europe.

 - Cerber: This ransomware variant targets cloud-based Microsoft 365 users.
-Millions of users have been victimized by a sophisticated phishing campaign carried out by Cerber ransomware.
+A sophisticated phishing campaign by Cerber ransomware has victimized millions of users.
 Secondary protection is critical in keeping Microsoft 365 users and their data safe.

-A report from the National Cyber Security Centre (NCSC) and the National Crime Agency (NCA) warns of developing ransomware threats like ransomware-as-a-service (RaaS) and mobile ransomware.
-Ransomware-as-a-service schemes on the dark web, which allow individuals and groups to have an impact disproportionate to their technical skill, are expected to become increasingly prevalent and problematic in the coming years.
-Because mobile phones often lack adequate security defenses and contain valuable information, mobile ransomware is on the rise.
-Security experts predict a steady increase in both the number of mobile ransomware attacks and the magnitude of these campaigns.
+A report from the National Cyber Security Centre (NCSC) and the National Crime Agency (NCA) warns of threats like ransomware-as-a-service (RaaS) and mobile ransomware.
+Ransomware-as-a-service schemes on the dark web, which allow individuals and groups to have an impact disproportionate to their technical skill, are expected to increase in prevalence.
+Mobile ransomware is on the rise because mobile phones often lack adequate security defenses and contain valuable information.
+Experts predict a steady increase in mobile ransomware attacks and the magnitude of these campaigns.

 Best Practices for Protecting against Ransomware

-While it is not always possible to prevent a successful cyberattack, engaging in security best practices and investing in a proactive, fully-managed email security solution can drastically reduce your risk.
-Some best practices for preventing a ransomware attack include:
+While preventing a successful cyberattack is impossible, engaging in security best practices and investing in a proactive, fully-managed email security solution can drastically reduce your risk.
+Some best practices for preventing a ransomware attack include the following:

-- Think before you click!
-Make sure you have confirmed the legitimacy of an email before downloading any attachments it contains.
+- Confirm the legitimacy of an email before downloading any attachments it contains.